 So, you’ve got a dependable tablet with accurate GPS signals, what now?

-I recommend downloading several different GPS applications and programs to see which one you like best.
-To start out, the apps I see most commonly used are OsmAnd GPS, Backcountry Navigator, AllTrails, and Gaia GPS.
+I recommend downloading several GPS applications and programs to see which you like best.
+To start, the apps I see most commonly used are OsmAnd GPS, Backcountry Navigator, AllTrails, and Gaia GPS.
 These apps are free but come with in-app purchases.
-Personally, I use all of these apps for different features and trip planning, but I primarily use OsmAnd.
+I use all of them for different features and trip planning, but I primarily use OsmAnd.

-Garmin has several navigation apps that can be used for overlanding such as Garmin Tread or Garmin Explore.
-While these apps perform amazingly well, they will cost you a subscription plan.
+Garmin has several navigation apps for overlanding, such as Garmin Tread and Garmin Explore.
+While these apps perform amazingly well, they require a subscription plan.
 Similarly, OnX off-road is another subscription-based navigation platform that has gained popularity in the community.

 From there, I like to edit the trail to fit my schedule and interests.
-These apps can be tricky when first starting out, so I recommend trying each out and getting familiar with them.
-While it may require an in-app purchase, most of these programs will allow you to download maps for offline use.
+These apps can be tricky when first starting, so I recommend trying each out and getting familiar with them.
+While it may require an in-app purchase, most programs will allow you to download maps for offline use.

-This is where I find the expandable storage in many Android tablets useful.
-I bought a 128GB MicroSD card for $16 and have all of the US and Mexico downloaded.
+I find the expandable storage in many Android tablets useful here.
+I bought a 128GB MicroSD card for $16 and have downloaded all of the US and Mexico.
 This is also nice for downloading movies when I don’t have a signal on the trail.
 Furthermore, apps like Dyrt and Free Roam offer public campsites and boundaries.

 Other Considerations

-While not necessary to the function of your GPS tablet, here are some optional accessories to add to your setup.
+While not necessary for your GPS tablet to function, here are some optional accessories to add to your setup.

 You should check your local laws to determine the legality of a mounted GPS tablet.
 Most states allow GPS assistance, but some limit the device type or location, as GPS devices are covered under distracted driving laws.